tue-robotics/tue_robocup/challenge_person_recognition/README.md

     - When he found enough people (setting in tue_knowledge), he will move to the people found one by one to recognize them
     - when he finishes visiting every person he will choose the most likely to be the operator and point at him
     - Finally the robot has to describe the crowd, saying how many males and females are present as well as their pose

+#TODO
+- Look at standing person when learning faces
+- Wait for speaking to finish when talking to a human to be less confusing.
+Block=True is Say-states